cppsm/cppsm.github.io/README.md

 should also include the major version) to differentiate between the header files of different targets (and their major versions).

-Add dependencies using `target_link_libraries` separately.

 ## <a id="travis"></a> [≡](#contents) [Travis](#travis)

-A [Travis CI](https://travis-ci.org/) configuration file is provided to build and test both `Debug` and `Release` builds on various OS and compiler
+A [Travis CI](https://travis-ci.org/) configuration file is provided to build and test both `Debug` and `Release` builds on various OS (Linux, OS X, Windows) and compiler configurations (Clang, GCC, Visual C++).
+Just add your project to Travis CI.
-configurations:

 - Linux
   - Clang (7)